Reading

 “But the LORD is with me as a dread warrior; therefore my persecutors will stumble; they will not overcome me.”

-We see here in this passage the full gamut of human emotion raging through Jeremiah.
-Two very distinct coin-sides of his emotional state.
+We see in this passage the full gamut of human emotion raging through Jeremiah.
+There are these two very distinct coin-sides of his emotional state.

 On one, he acknowledges the power of the Lord.